-What’s more, a collaborative approach with a single specialist partner such as Paragon not only releases the value of aggregated assets such as data, enabling organisations to maximise each individual piece of data held to its full growth potential, but also ensures GDPR compliance across all communications.
+What’s more, a collaborative approach with a single specialist partner such as Paragon not only releases the value of aggregated assets such as data, enabling organizations to maximize each individual piece of data held to its full growth potential, but also ensures GDPR compliance across all communications.

 As a trusted communications partner, we also establish collaborative working relationships with our customers where the sharing of resources and intelligence on new product development, customer marketing and market penetration are mutually-beneficial.